 As each notarization is built upon all the notarizations that came before, Iguana Core does not need to monitor every notarization ever created.
 Rather, the software only needs to observe the most recent iteration.

-This is favorable for Komodo security, as there is always a possibility that the chosen PoW network (Bitcoin) could fail.
-In this event, the notary nodes would place their next notarization in a competing PoW network (such as Bitcoin Cash) and the entire Komodo ecosystem would remain secure.
+This is favorable for Komodo security, as there is always a possibility that the chosen PoW network (Litecoin) could fail.
+In this event, the notary nodes would place their next notarization in a competing PoW network (such as Bitcoin/Bitcoin Cash) and the entire Komodo ecosystem would remain secure.
 The notarizations in the failing PoW network would no longer be required to verify ecosystem accuracy.